 Must-see places and activities to do in Adelaide

-- Walk around the Art Gallery of South Australia
+- Art Gallery of South Australia

 - Book a River Torren Cruise

-- Have fun at BOUNCEinc Adelaide
+- BOUNCEinc Adelaide

 - Join an eco kayaking tour at Adelaide Dolphin Sanctuary

-- Join the famous Barossa Valley wine tour.
+- Join the famous Barossa Valley wine tour

-- Adelaide Oval Rooftop Climbing.
+- Adelaide Oval Rooftop Climbing

 Accommodations in Adelaide